Israel Continues Humanitarian Aid to Gaza, Despite Rocket Attacks

 Nir Marciano, who lives across the road from where the rocket struck in Ashkelon said, “I heard a small blast followed by a bigger one, which rocked the house and the windows.
 It was simply terrifying.
 The blast was so strong it blew me inside.” [ Ynetnews ]

-The stepping-up of attacks by Hamas prompted Israel to begin “Operation Cast Lead” Saturday.
+The stepping-up of attacks by the Gaza terrorists prompted Israel to begin “Operation Cast Lead” Saturday.
 More than 150 rockets and mortar shells have been fired at Israel since then, at least 40 of them today.

 The IDF say they are using targeted air strikes on Hamas militants and installations in Gaza in an effort to stop the terrorists’ more than three years of almost daily attacks on Israel.